-How can you write SEO friendly content that can keep both users and search engines happy?
+How can you create SEO friendly content that can keep both users and search engines happy?

-What are the 10 most important things you should know for writing content that ranks well in search and at the same time is useful for your readers?
+What are the 10 most important things you should know for writing content that ranks well in search and at the same time are useful for your readers?

-#1 – Is your content unique and original?
+- Write content that is unique and original

-Google is very good in identifying duplicate content and there is no reason for them to rank a web page or website with copied content.
+Google is very good at identifying duplicate content and there is no reason for them to rank a web page or website with copied content.

 While this is proper to do ethically, in terms of content uniqueness it does not change anything.

-The content on your website is still duplicate and does not offer anything new to Google.
+The content on your website is still duplicated and does not offer anything new to Google.

 If not, then you can make changes until your copy is 100% ‘original’.